sumitrj/FSARL/README.md

-# COVID-AL
-Detection of COVID-19 from chest Xray images using Active Learning
+# AL and ARL for detection of COVID-19 in Chest Xray images

 ### Terminology used in the write-up